tobyn/srsly/README.md

 * `delay` *String | Number | Array | Function* (Default: none)

+  Wait before each retry.
 This option is ignored if the `strategy` option is provided.

   If the value is `"exponential"`, the initial retry is delayed one second, and subsequent retries are delayed by twice as long as the